mw-orcl/Move_Improve/about-the-workshop/content.md

 ## Agenda

-- **Lab 0 :** Register for Free Tier
+- **Lab 0 :** Log in to the Oracle Cloud

-This lab contains the steps to sign up for the Oracle Cloud Free Tier account and connect to the Oracle Cloud.
+Connect to the Oracle Cloud with your account information.

 - **Lab 1** : Generate SSH Keys